Jimmy Governor: Family background

-Jimmy Governor was born in about 1875 on the Talbragar River near Denison Town (in the vicinity of Dunedoo), the son of Tommy Governor (or Grosvenor) and Annie Fitzgerald.
-Jimmy was the eldest of eight children (five boys and three girls).
-The children's father, Tommy Governor, was an Aboriginal man from the Namoi River region.
-He was a hard-working and intelligent man who had arrived in the Mudgee area as a young man in the mid-1850s and found steady work engaging in bark-getting, driving stock and other bush work for a variety of employers (setting an example that would be followed by his sons).
+Jimmy Governor was born in about 1875 on the Talbragar River near Denison Town, Colony of New South Wales, the son of Tommy Governor (or Grosvenor), an Aboriginal man, and Annie Fitzgerald.
+Jimmy was the eldest of eight children, with four brothers and three sisters.
+The children attended a number of different schools as they moved from place to place contingent on Tommy being employed in various bush work.

-Jimmy's mother, Annie Fitzgerald, was raised on 'Caigan' station north-east of Mendooran, the daughter of a white Irish stockman named Jack Fitzgerald and an Aboriginal mother named Polly, who worked as a house servant.
-Annie's father died before her birth and she was raised by Polly and her Aboriginal step-father named Henry.
+Governor's father, originally from the Namoi River region, was a hard-working and intelligent man who had arrived in the Mudgee region in the 1850s.
+His mother had been raised northeast of Mendooran and was the daughter of Jack Fitzgerald, a white Irish stockman, and an Aboriginal mother named Polly, who worked as a house servant.
+Annie's father died before her birth and she was raised by Polly and her Aboriginal stepfather, a man named Henry.
 Annie was described as "a half-caste, but had all the manners and customs of the pure black".

-Tommy Governor took work wherever he could find it, and his growing family went with him.
-The children attended a number of different schools as they moved from place to place.
-In 1887, while mending a dam east of Dunedoo, Tommy Governor found "samples of metal-bearing ore" which he showed to George Stewart, manager of 'Pine Ridge' station.
+In 1887, while mending a dam east of Dunedoo, Tommy found "samples of metal-bearing ore" which he showed to George Stewart, manager of 'Pine Ridge' station.
 Stewart had them assayed, revealing that they contained silver, after which he took up mineral leases of 70 acres and formed a company of Mudgee businessmen to work what became known as the Mount Stewart mine.
-In 1888 "the original promoters of the Mount Stewart and Grosvenor leases" presented Tommy Governor, on his departure with his family to the Paterson River district, "with a purse of sovereigns to help the old fellow on his journey".
-The fact that he "received no substantial benefit" for his discovery of the "silver field" remained a source of resentment for Tommy Governor.
+In 1888, "the original promoters of the Mount Stewart and Grosvenor leases" presented Tommy, on his departure with his family to the Paterson River district, "with a purse of sovereigns to help the old fellow on his journey".
+The fact that he had "received no substantial benefit" for his discovery of the "silver field" remained a source of resentment for Tommy.